Sexually Transmitted Infections - Instructions for Authors

 - Be clearly and correctly expressed.
-Many of our valued contributors do not speak English astheir first language.
-If you feel unsure of your competence in English, please show you rpaper to a colleague who speaks English, preferably as a mother-tongue, before making your submission.
+Many of our valued contributors do not speak English as their first language.
+If you feel unsure of your competence in English, please show your paper to a colleague who speaks English, preferably a native speaker, before making your submission.

 - Be intelligible to our broad international readership.
 Do not assume familiarity with cultural or institutional facts that are specific to the place in which the research is undertaken.

 - Please explain any details that are likely to cause confusion or misunderstanding for readers from other cultural backgrounds.

 - Papers are considered on the basis that they are submitted solely to this journal and do not duplicate material already published, or submitted, elsewhere.
 In cases of doubt, and whenever material from the same study/dataset has been published elsewhere, please mention this to the editor in your cover letter, and explain the relationship between the manuscripts and how they differ.
 Please also submit the published material in a supplementary file for editors and reviewers along with your manuscript.
 We recognise that there may be a need to report the same Methods for multiple studies.
 If this is the case, please consult http://publicationethics.org text recycling guidelines, and consider what repeated information can be given by referring to another manuscript, or in a Web Only supplement.